AnitaBanh/PWA-Text-Editor/README.md

 ![](https://img.shields.io/badge/license-MIT-green)

 ## Description
-Progressive Web Applications (PWA) text editor that runs in the browser and will also function offline.
+This is Just Another Text Editor.
+This Progressive Web Application (PWA) text editor that runs in the Chrome browser and will also function offline.
 ![image](https://user-images.githubusercontent.com/120350675/222051767-07183c70-d353-4f9f-8805-5914692297c4.png)